Wear OS 6: Eligible watches, One UI 7 Watch, Gemini, & more

 Most intriguing, Raja promised that Samsung Health will have an AI "Coach" that will let you "ask questions, get real-time insights, and receive personalized coaching as if you would from your own personal health assistant."

-This coach may only be available on your phone, but a wrist-based version would certainly be useful for on-the-go insights!
+This coach may only be available on your phone, but it would be based on the information generated by your Galaxy Watch.

 Aside from these confirmed tools, we can assume that One UI 7 Watch will have other AI or health-focused features, just as One UI 6 Watch added an Energy Score, AI-based Wellness Tips, new gesture controls, and auto-suggested replies in Messages.